nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 #### Reading Sky Maps

-Sky maps can be parsed using python; to start, import a handful of packages (note: while this documentation covers the use of `astropy-healpix`, there are several packages that can be used for this purpose; a number of [alternatives](#references) are listed at the bottom of this page)
+Sky maps can be parsed using Python; to start, import a handful of packages (note: while this documentation covers the use of `astropy-healpix`, there are several packages that can be used for this purpose; a number of [alternatives](#references) are listed at the bottom of this page)

 ```python
 import astropy_healpix as ah